Slow evolution towards generalism in a model of variable dietary range

 We can find the fluctuations in the consumer numbers around the homogeneous steady state.
 Assuming uncorrelated noise (\(\left<\xi_1\xi_2\right>=0\)), since no event changes the resource and consumer numbers simultaneously, we obtain the power spectrum

 The square of the determinant is

 Peaks in the power spectrum indicate perturbed modes which dominate the system and so allow us to predict patterns which will emerge.
 Figure~\ref{fig:PowerSpectrum_0<w<1} shows how this dominant mode changes as the dietary range, \(w\), is varied between 0 and 1.

-We can also look at the eigenvalues of the matrix \(\vA\), the maximum value of which corresponds to the longest lived perturbed mode for each \(k\).
-They are

-Maxima in a plot of \(\lambda_\mathrm{max}=\mathrm{max}(\lambda_+,\lambda_-)\) against \(k\) will show which perturbations are most long lived.
+Note that a qualitatively identical figure can be produced by looking at maxima in a plot of \(\lambda_\mathrm{max}=\mathrm{max}(\lambda_+,\lambda_-)\) against \(k\) that shows which perturbations are most long lived.
 These long lived modes can be used to predict the number of distinct clusters forming in a stochastic population.
-The results from this analysis are qualitatively identical to those shown for the average power spectrum in Figure~\ref{fig:PowerSpectrum_0<w<1}.

 The propensity for this resource-consumer system to diverge from its homogeneous steady state can be demonstrated by running stochastic simulations of the dynamics.
-An example is shown in Figure~\ref{fig:RCSimulationFromHomo_w02}, A. The preference distribution in this simulation was a top hat function,
+An example is shown in Figure~\ref{fig:RCSimulationFromHomo_w02}, A. The preference distribution in this simulation was a bounded uniform function,